Milwaukee scraps early voting plans at Fiserv, Miller Park

 “We are doing everything within our ability to make sure every person in this city has a fair chance to cast a ballot and regret we are not able to pursue the unique opportunity of integrating these two well-known locations,” Mayor Tom Barrett said, referring to Fiserv Form and Miller Park.

-Associated Press writer Steve Megargee in Green Bay contributed to this report.
+Associated Press writer Steve Megargee in Milwaukee contributed to this report.

 AP’s Advance Voting guide brings you the facts about voting early, by mail or absentee from each state: https://interactives.ap.org/advance-voting-2020/